elastic/curator/README.md

-# Expire logs!
+# Curator

-Need to delete old data in logstash/elasticsearch?
+Need to delete time-series indices in Elasticsearch?
 This is the tool for you!

 ## Usage